charmoniumQ/PROBE/docs/benchmark_suite/README.md

 If there were many linear relations between the features (e.g., CPU time per second = 1 - (file syscalls per second) * (file syscall latency)), then we would expect clustering to reveal fewer clusters than the number of features.
 Indeed, there are somewhat more clusters than features (14 &gt; 12), it seems that most dimensions are not redundant or if they are, their redundancy is not expressible as linear relationship.
 Even the relationship between workloads is non-linear; if A is a weighted average of B and C in feature-space, its runtime is not necessarily the same weighted average of B and C's runtime.
-This complexity is also present when trying to predict performance as a function of workload features; either the relationship is non-linear, or we are missing a relevant feature.
+This complexity is also present when predicting performance as a function of workload features; either the relationship is non-linear, or we are missing a relevant feature.

 **Computational scientists may already be using workflows.**
 While system-level provenance is the easiest way to get provenance out of many applications, if the application is already written in a workflow engine, such as Pegasus [@kimProvenanceTrailsWings2008], they can get provenance through the engine.
-Computational scientists may move to workflows for other reasons, because workflows make it easier to parallelize code on big machines and integrate loosely coupled components together.
+Computational scientists may move to workflows for other reasons because they make it easier to parallelize code on big machines and integrate loosely coupled components.
 That may explain why prior work on system-level provenance focuses more on security applications.

 ## Threats to Validity